Thank You For Making A Difference!

 The Brick always strives to support our community, which is why we pledged to donate a portion of the proceeds from our sales during our Care to Share Day to Children’s Miracle Network – and we haven’t looked back since!
 Inspired by this successful endeavour, we set aside dedicated time each year to donate proceeds towards this incredible charity.

-Our Burlington location accepted an amazing donation from one of our valued customers for $10,000!
+Our Mississauga South store location accepted an amazing donation from one of our valued customers for $10,000!
 We are extremely grateful to all our customers who help support children’s hospitals.

 From Victoria to Halifax, The Brick works together to help fund cutting-edge research, build family-friendly recovery spaces and support the healthcare needs of every Canadian child.